-I’d been planning this trip for 4 months – months of research, YouTube vlogs, booking hotels, finding places to sightsee- which cities did I want to visit?
-What did I wanna see while I was there?
+I’d been planning this trip for months -> months of research, watching YouTube vlogs, booking hotels, finding places to sightsee- which cities to visit?
+What to see while I was there?
 Did I want to start in the North and travel South or vice versa?

 I decided to fly into Ha Noi and travel South to Ho Chi Minh City (HCMC).
 The reason for this was purely financial.
 It was cheaper for me to fly into Hanoi than it was Ho Chi Minh – that was the deciding factor for me.
 That, and my daughter isn’t even in the country – she’s adventuring in nearby Cambodia.
 I don’t meet up with her until I get to Saigon.

 My final travel itinerary is as follows:

 Canada ▶️ China (4 hour layover) ▶️ Ha Noi ▶️ Ha Long Bay ▶️ Ha Long City ▶️ Da Nang ▶️ Hoi An ▶️ HCMC ▶️ Vung Tau ▶️ HCMC ▶️ Mekong Delta ▶️ HCMC ▶️ China (18 hour layover) ▶️ Canada

 Are you ready to live vicariously through me as I make my way through Vietnam over the next 4 weeks? 🇻🇳

 I commenced my journey in the capitol city of Hanoi … I’m going to write this blog more journal style – I’m doing so much and I’m finding I’m not having enough time to put pen to paper (or more like fingers to keyboard).